DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Experiments

 In this study, we redefine the scheduler proposed in \citep{ganin2016adversarial} for $\lambda_{p}$ to allow adjustment of its upper limit to any value between 0 and 1.
 The modified lambda scheduler is defined as follows:

 where $\tau_{\max}$ represents the upper limit of the scheduler.
 We empirically search various values between 0 and 1 for $\tau_{\max}$ and ultimately set it to 1 based on the observed outcomes.
 The variable $p$ denotes the training progress, ranging from 0 to 1, and $\gamma$ is set to 10.
-Note that in our experiments, the domain loss is used without any additional constraints.
+Note that in our experiments, the domain loss is neither limited by an upper bound nor assigned any weighting factor.